piusnmuhumuza/paakasa/paakasa-readme.md

 * Data was uploaded successfully(107 rows) and confirmed by running sql query <em>SELECT * FROM TblPaakasa;</em>.

+All in all at the end of the project i was working with only 94 rows after making some data cleaning.

 #### Normalization and Denormalization

 As per tutorial, the imported data is denormalized, thus the need for, Data Normalization